Sales Invoice for Discounted Orders: To Add Discounted Sales Orders to a Sales Invoice

 4. On the Details tab, click Add Order on the table toolbar.

-5. In the Summary area of the Add Sales Order dialog box, which opens, in the Order Nbr. box, select the sales order that you created in Step 3.
+5. In the Summary area of the Add Sales Order dialog box, which opens, open the lookup table for the Order Nbr. box, and select the sales order in the amount of $148.07 (see the following screenshot).
+You created this order in Step 3.

 6. In the table of the dialog box, select the unlabeled check box for the sales order line with the APJAM08 item and click Add & Close.